 The procedure begins with preparation and anesthesia, followed by micro-punch extraction of hair follicles, which minimizes tissue damage and speeds up healing.
 Grafts are stored in a temperature-controlled medium to ensure optimal viability.
 Tiny incisions are made in the recipient area, where the grafts are precisely implanted to match the natural hair pattern, ensuring a smooth and natural result.

-If you wonder How do Hair Transplants Work, check out our article with further insights into the process!
+If you wonder how do hair transplants work, check out our article with further insights into the process!

 What Type of Tools and Technology Are Used in Micro FUE Hair Transplants?